abretz47/flowable-forms-react-example/README.md

 ## Setting up .npmrc for Flowable Arifactory
 Next, we need to make sure that your Flowable credentials are used and npm uses Flowbable Artifactory for the npm registry.

-Navigate to [Flowable Artifactory](https://artifacts.flowable.com/ui/repos/tree/General/npm-all) and use BCS credentials.
-The username is bot-bcssystems@bots.flowable.com and Aditya&Jon have the password.
+Navigate to [Flowable Artifactory](https://artifacts.flowable.com/ui/repos/tree/General/npm-all) and use your flowable credentials.

 Once logged in, make sure you are on the "npm-all" artifact root and click the "Set Me Up" button on the top right:
 <img width="1343" alt="image" src="https://github.com/abretz-mimacom/flowable-forms-react-example/assets/133235099/75adc154-1cfc-443b-ac7a-1b11a643a5eb">